sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 ### Ambient Occlusion
 _[[Wikipedia](https://en.wikipedia.org/wiki/Ambient_occlusion)] - [[Polycount](http://wiki.polycount.com/wiki/Ambient_occlusion_map)] - [[Unreal Engine Doc](https://docs.unrealengine.com/4.27/en-US/RenderingAndGraphics/PostProcessEffects/AmbientOcclusion/)] - [[Unity Doc](https://docs.unity3d.com/2021.3/Documentation/Manual/LightingBakedAmbientOcclusion.html)]_

-**Ambient Occlusion** (**AO**) is a rendering technique used to calculate how exposed each point in a scene is to ambient lighting.
+**Ambient occlusion** (**AO**) is a rendering technique used to calculate how exposed each point in a scene is to ambient lighting.
 It shows subtle variations in lighting as well as shadows and helps one's eyes detect surface details that would otherwise be washed out or unnoticeable.

 > [!info] Ambient Occlusion Info
 >